kenn-san/CCVQA/README.md

 ## Credit

-The implementation of this work is relies on source code of [ALPRO](https://github.com/isabella232/ALPRO)
+The implementation of this work relies on [ALPRO](https://github.com/isabella232/ALPRO)